Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 Dreams can come true.

 My eldest son, Ben, joined Notts County FC Centre of Football Excellence at 9 years of age.
 He also played County Age Group cricket for Notts CCC from 11 years of age.
 Aged 14, the COE closed, and he moved to an Academy football club – Leicester City FC.
 Aged 15, he had a decision to make, does he pursue cricket or football.
 He chose football, gained a 2-year scholarship at 16 and a 1-year professional deal at 18.
 This was not renewed, and he moved into semi-professional football and obtained a part time job.
-His wish to return to full time football did not materialise and he is now self-employed within the financial services industry whilst playing his 8th season in the semi pro game.
+His wish to return to full time football did not materialise and he is now self-employed within the financial services industry whilst playing his 12th season in the semi pro game with Tamworth FC in the Southern League ( League 7 of the football pyramid ) following spells with Boston United, Corby Town, Kettering Town and Buxton.

 My youngest son, Matt, joined the same football COE at 9 years of age and played County Age Group cricket for Notts.
 Aged 14, the COE closed, and he went on trial to a couple of Academy clubs but went back to playing grass roots football.
 He did not get chosen for the Notts CCC under 15 squad but progressed into his Premier League Club 1st XI at 15.
 Aged 18, he went off to University and was selected to play in the Durham MCCU cricket team (University Cricket Centre of Excellence).
 Whilst studying for a Primary Education degree, he made several appearances for the Durham County Cricket Club 2ND XI.
 On finishing his degree, he came back home, got a job locally and played club cricket again.
 Nottinghamshire CCC monitored his progress, invited him to play some 2nd XI games and in 2017 offered him a 3-month contract, which was followed by a 1-year professional deal from October 2017.
-He has recently signed a 3-year contract with Kent CCC.
+He was offered another contract but following interest from Kent CCC, he moved down south on a 3 year deal in October 2018.
+He picked up 55 Championship wickets in the 2019 season which earnt him a place on the England Lions tour to Australia in the winter of 2020.
+He has since developed his white ball skills and was an integral part of the Kent side which won the T20 title at Edgbaston in September 2021 and has since represented Welsh Fire and the Oval Invincibles in the Hundred competition.
+He commences a new 3 year contract with Yorkshire CCC on 1 November 2022.

-So where did it all start?
-Inevitably, like many scenarios, in the back garden, the football in the winter, the cricket bat in the summer.
+So, where did it all start?
+Inevitably, like many scenarios in the back garden, the football in the winter, the cricket bat in the summer.
 Parents are often asked ‘did they influence matters?’
 Well looking back, the answer must be yes.
 I was a decent club cricketer, and I enjoyed my football, playing at a lesser level so I suppose it was inevitable that I would encourage my sons with their sport and introduce them to it.
 They enjoyed it and continue to do so.
 Am I living my dream through them? – A question I hear often asked of parents.
 No, I honestly don’t think so.
 I have and continue to enjoy watching them and hopefully I have helped them, but they have made their own decisions as to their level of involvement.
+I lost my father at eight years of age so I was determined to support my children as much as I could.

 You will notice some words in bold print throughout this piece of writing – I decided to brainstorm the subject matter and expand on key words / phrases.